William McMaster Murdoch: Night of the sinking

 Fourth Officer Boxhall testified that Murdoch set the ship's telegraph to "Full Astern", but Greaser Frederick Scott and Leading Stoker Frederick Barrett testified that the stoking indicators went from "Full" to "Stop".
-During or right before the collision, Quartermaster Alfred Olliver (who was walking onto the bridge during the collision) testified that he heard Murdoch give the order "Hard a'port" (moving the tiller all the way to the port (left) side turning the ship to starboard (right)) in what may have been an attempt to swing the remainder (aft section) away from the berg in a common manoeuvre called a "port around" (this could explain his comment to the captain "I intended to port around it").
-The fact that such a manoeuvre was executed was supported by other crew members who testified that the stern of the ship never hit the iceberg.
+During or immediately before the collision, Quartermaster Alfred Olliver (who was walking on to the bridge during the collision) testified that he heard Murdoch give the order "Hard a'port" (moving the tiller all the way to the port (left) side turning the ship to starboard (right)) in what may have been an attempt to swing the aft section of the ship away from the iceberg in a manoeuvre called a "port around" (this could explain his comment to the captain "I intended to port around it").
+The fact that this manoeuvre was executed was supported by other crew members who testified that the stern of the ship never hit the iceberg.
 The orders that Murdoch gave to avoid the iceberg are debated.
 According to Oliver, Murdoch ordered the helm "hard to port" to ward off the stern of the iceberg.
 Hichens and Boxhall made no mention of the order.
 However, since the stern avoided the iceberg, it is likely that the order was given and carried out.

 Despite these efforts, the ship made its fatal collision about 37 seconds after the iceberg had been sighted, opening the first six compartments.
-After the collision, Murdoch was put in charge of the starboard evacuation during which he launched ten lifeboats.
-He fired warning shots at Collapsible C during the loading process, in order to prevent a group of men swarming the Collapsible.
-Murdoch perished in the disaster and his body was never recovered.
+After the collision, Murdoch raced towards the watertight door controls, in the open bridge, and signalled the alarm below.
+Murdoch then told Quartermaster Olliver to "take the time", and told one of the junior officers to "make a note" in the logbook.
+Captain Smith came on to the bridge, asking Murdoch, "What have we struck?"
+Murdoch told him what happened and affirmed that the watertight doors were shut and the warning bell had rung.
+Smith, Murdoch, and Boxhall walked out on to the starboard bridge wing trying to spot the iceberg.

+Murdoch was put in charge of the starboard evacuation, during which he launched ten lifeboats.
+Seaman Buley remembered an order from Murdoch for the "seamen to get together and uncover the boats and turn them out as quietly as though nothing had happened".
+Pitman joined Murdoch in helping and was ordered to start working on Boat No. 5.
+Murdoch was hard at work on Boat No. 7; when lookout George Hogg worked with him, Murdoch told him to step into the boat.
+Murdoch ordered Steward Etches to get into Boat No. 5 and assist the men with the forward fall.
+Murdoch told Pitman to take charge of the boat.
+He shook his hand and said, "Goodbye, good luck to you."
+Pitman, who at that time did not expect the ship to sink, later felt that Murdoch had not expected to see him again.